 Military Information Support Operations

-The United States Southern Command (USSOUTHCOM), through its Components and Joint Task Forces, conducts persistent Military Information Support Operations (MISO) throughout the Area of Responsibility, specifically in Colombia, El Salvador, Guatemala, Guyana, Honduras, Panama, Peru, Suriname, Trinidad and Tobago, and Venezuela.
+The United States Southern Command (USSOUTHCOM), through its Components and Joint Task Forces, conducts persistent Military Information Support Operations (MISO) throughout the Area of Responsibility, specifically in Brazil, Colombia, El Salvador, Ecuador, Guatemala, Guyana, Honduras, Jamaica, Panama, Peru, Suriname, Trinidad and Tobago, and Venezuela.
 USSOUTHCOM also conducts internet-based MISO.

 USSOUTHCOM is also working with its partners in Colombia, Peru, and Panama to offer and pay rewards for information that enables the disruption of terrorist threats or contributes to the force protection of U.S. and PN security forces.
 USSOUTHCOM MISO efforts are ongoing and will continue for at least the next 12 months.